solidc0re/solidcore-scripts/README.md

 ```
 </details>

+### Notes

+This script is about OS hardening, not providing opinionated software choices.
+That said, some opinionated choices were made.
+Namely the installation of dnscrypt-proxy, the DNS blocklists used and switiching all Fedora project flatpaks to Flathub source flatpaks.

 ## Acknowledgements
 This project is made possible by the diligent and forward-thinking work of the Fedora and RedHat developers and community.
 A special shout out to the CoreOS and rpm-ostree developers for their excellent work.